 For greater privacy within the airport, there’s the option of booking a room at a Transit Hotel or Capsule Hotel.
 Rooms are available from 6 hours, half a day, and full-day blocks.
 Booking is open 24 hours, but is only available for transit passengers.

-Rail and shuttle transport are frequently available to take you to and from the airport.
+Rail and shuttle transport are frequently available to take you to and from the Seoul, Korea airport.
 Grand Hyatt Incheon and Paradise City Hotel & Resort for example are quite close to Terminal 1, and the commute will only take three minutes once you’ve made it onto the transportation of your choice (Seoul metro is recommended)

-There are specific tours for different interests, and they can vary in length. or example, the Changdeokgung Palace tour allows visitors to try wearing a Hanbok (a traditional Korean garb), and it can take up to 5 hours.
+There are specific tours for different interests, and they can vary in length.
+For example, the Changdeokgung Palace tour allows visitors to try wearing a Hanbok (a traditional Korean garb), and it can take up to 5 hours.

 They have a casino, a few amusement-park rides, and multiple spas, as well as hotel room accommodations.
 South Korean nationals are not allowed to gamble, so be prepared to present your passport and identification if you want to play.

 For golf lovers there is Sky72 Golf Club.
 Both the golf course and a driving range are available for use.
-Golf club sets can be rented, and they have unlimited ice cream in sheds along the course.
+Golf club sets can be rented, and they have unlimited ice cream in sheds along the course (seriously).
 There are also many attractions and landmarks in Seoul city proper, like COEX Aquarium, Lotte World, theaters and museums, N Seoul Tower, and others.

-The only real consideration is that the pandemic is still ongoing.
-It is likely that the effect on tourism may reflect in temporary closures of specific stores, establishments, services, or attractions.
+The only real consideration is that the pandemic is still somewhat ongoing, even though the mask mandate has been lifted (except in hospitals).
+It's likely that the effect on tourism may reflect in temporary closures of specific stores, establishments, services, or attractions.